Write a Letter To Your Future Self

 Doing this exercise can be a very powerful experience.

-Imagine writing to your future self 5 years from now — what would you say to him/her?
+Imagine writing to your future self.
+What would you say to him/her?
 What kind of person would you be?
 What goals would you want to have achieved?
-Writing the letter gets you thinking about your goals 5 years from now.
+This exercise complements the work you’ve been doing in 30DLBL to achieve your goals, because when you write a letter to your future self, you project your intentions into the future.
 As you write your letter, you start to think about the actions you should take now to achieve your goals by then.

-When you read your letter 5 years into the future, you can assess (a) whether this vision you wrote before matches who you are today, and (b) how much of it has been achieved.
-Often times, our life plans are subjected to many changes due to unexpected obstacles, unanticipated circumstances, and changing life priorities.
-Your letter lets you take a step back and identify the things you need to continue or do differently to move forward.
+When you read your letter X years later, you can assess (a) whether this vision matches who you are today, and (b) how much of it is achieved.
+Oftentimes, our life plans change due to changing life circumstances and unexpected occurrences.
+Your letter lets you take a step back and identify the things you need to continue or do differently, in order to move forward.

-In addition, when you write your letter, your consciousness and thoughts are stored in your words.
-When you read it, it’s like you are being contacted by the old you.
-It gives you a different insight into yourself and lets you see how much you have changed since then. :)
+In addition, when you write your letter, your consciousness and energy are captured in your words.
+Reading it feels like you are being contacted by the old you!
+It lets you see how much you have grown since you wrote the letter years ago. :)

 How To Write Your Letter